Dark sleeper

-The dark sleeper, Odontobutis obscura, is a species of freshwater sleeper native to China, Japan, and Korea.
+The dark sleeper, Odontobutis obscura, is a species of freshwater sleeper native to Japan, and Korea (only Geojedo).
 This species can reach up to 25 cm in length.
 It is a commercially important species.
-This species is also variously called Toadonn, Toadfish, and Toadle.
+This species is also called toadfish.

 Diet

-The Dark sleeper diet mainly consists of zoobenthos: chironomids, small aquatic bugs and larvae, which are all found in the benthic zone of the water column.
+The dark sleeper diet mainly consists of zoobenthos: chironomids, small aquatic bugs and larvae, which are all found in the benthic zone of the water column.
+In experiments, they will also predate on Japanese eels, with most afflicted eels even attempting to escape out of the digestive system into the esophagus and gills.
+Some eels succeeded in exiting through the gills.
+Eels that were completely inside the stomach constantly circled in it, as if searching for an exit.